Follow these steps to apply for fall or spring admission and join our diverse global community in Monterey, California.

 - TOEFL or IELTS scores: Required only for non-native English speakers.

-- Early Diagnostic Test (EDT): Required only for Translation, Interpretation, and Localization Management students
+- Early Diagnostic Test (EDT): Required only for Translation, Translation and Interpretation, Conference Interpretation, and the translation specialization in the Translation and Localization Management degree program.

 - To apply for merit or need-based scholarships, submit your online application for admission by the next priority deadline.
 Both U.S. and international students are eligible.